benallard/galileo/README.txt

 - pyusb (tested with 1.0.0b1)
 - requests (tested with 2.0.1)

-You should copy the file ``50-fitbit.rules`` in the directory ``/etc/udev/rules.d`` in order to be able to run the script as a normal user.
+You should copy the file ``99-fitbit.rules`` to the directory ``/etc/udev/rules.d`` in order to be able to run the script as a non-root user.

 Don't forget to:

-- replace my username (``ben``) with yours.
 - restart the udev service: ``sudo service udev restart``
-- unplug and replug the dongle to activate the new rule.
+- unplug and re-insert the dongle to activate the new rule.

 Then simply run the ``galileo.py`` script.